Skew Howe duality and limit shapes of Young diagrams

-The second part of this paper is dedicated to our novel asymptotic results on the limit shapes of generalized Young diagrams.
-We apply our product formulas at $q = 1$ to undertake the asymptotic analysis to compute the limit shapes for the probability measure $\mu_{n,k}(\lambda)$ introduced above in the limit $n,k\to\infty,n/k\to\mathrm{const}$.
 Since the exterior algebra can be seen as a tensor power, we obtain new results on the asymptotic analysis of the tensor power decomposition.
 The asymptotic analysis of the tensor power multiplicities and corresponding probability measure was previously done for a fixed $n$ and $k$ going to infinity in~\cite{nazarov2018limit,tate2004lattice}.
 The asymptotics of the probability measure for the tensor power $2k$ of spinor representation of $\SO_{2n+1}$ for both $n, k$ going to infinity was considered in~\cite{NNP20}, where the convergence of generalized Young diagrams to the limit shape was proven.
-In the present paper we demonstrate that this result is a consequence of skew Howe duality for $(\SO_{2n+1}, \Pin_{2k})$, derive the limit shapes for all the dual pairs $(G_{1},G_{2})$ mentioned above and prove the convergence of the diagrams to the limit shapes.
-This main asymptotic result is formulated as Theorem \ref{thm:limit_shape_gl}.
-This relies strongly on our product formulas, which are well-suited to this asymptotic analysis.
+In the present paper we demonstrate that this result is a consequence of skew Howe duality for $(\SO_{2n+1}, \Pin_{2k})$.
 We discover that the limit shapes of Young diagrams for the symplectic and orthogonal groups are ``halves'' of the limit shape of the general linear group.
 This can be seen as a reflection of the fact that the branching rule from $\GL_N$ to $\Sp_{2n}$ and $\SO_N$ induces a symmetry in the combinatorics, such as the GT patterns (see, \textit{e.g.},~\cite{Proctor94}).

 Our limit shapes for $(\GL_n, \GL_k)$ are already known as well.
 This case was computed in~\cite{GTW01} (with their $p = 1/2$) using Toeplitz determinants and saddle point analysis.
 It is also a consequence of the limit shapes of Panova and \'Sniady~\cite{panova2018skew} from Equation~\eqref{eq:skew_refinements}, where our limit shape is their limit at $m = \frac{nk}{2}$.
 There is also a universality with the fluctuations along the left boundary point with~\cite{Biane01} (\textit{cf.}~\cite{GTW01}), even through the limit shapes are different as those in~\cite{Biane01} are unbounded to the right (with rescaling so the left boundary is at $-1$).
 All of the other $(G_1, G_2)$ pairs in Table~\ref{table:results} are new results as far as the authors are aware.